Bottle-kicking

 The 2016 game.
-The barrel is just visible at the front of the scrummage.
+The barrel is being held by a player at the front and centre of the scrummage.

 Bottle-kicking is an old Leicestershire custom that takes place in the village of Hallaton each Easter Monday.
 It is an outdoor sport played across a mile-long playing area, in which two teams attempt to move a wooden barrel (known as a "bottle") across the opposing team's stream at the far end of the area.

 Records of bottle-kicking date to the late 18th century, but the custom is thought to originate much earlier, from before the Christian era.